The Machine (secret society)

+The Machine is a secret society at the University of Alabama.
+The group has operated in varying degrees of secrecy since 1914 (though its roots run deeper into the 19th century).
+It is alleged that The Machine plays a real role in both the politics of the student community and in the political careers of numerous Alabama politicians.

 History

-The Alpha Rho chapter of Theta Nu Epsilon was founded at the University of Alabama in 1888.

-The Alpha Rho Chapter was illegitimately founded; it was a chapter formed without formal permission of the society.
-In 1902, it contacted the governing authority of the society, the Alpha Chapter at Wesleyan University, and was accepted as a legitimate chapter.
+The Alpha Rho chapter of Theta Nu Epsilon was founded at the University of Alabama in 1888 without formal permission of the society.
+In 1902, the chapter contacted the fraternity's governing authority and was accepted as a legitimate chapter.
 It was subsequently accepted by the administration and university community, and in 1905, the chapter hosted its first annual promenade, which was a successful public event.

-In 1909, on February 14, The Alpha Rho Chapter created a new society, this one for members of the senior class, called The Skulls.
+In 1909, on February 14, The Alpha Rho chapter created a new society, this one for members of the senior class, called The Skulls.
 The Skulls replaced the Theta Nu Epsilon chapter.
 Both the earlier and later organizations were publicly recognized by the university, and appeared each year in the university yearbook.
 The Skulls was considered a legitimate student group until 1922.
 The organization officially ceased to exist at that time.

+The Machine itself formed in 1914 from the Alpha Rho chapter of Theta Nu Epsilon as a coalition of National Panhellenic Conference (NPC) sororities and Interfraternity Council (IFC) fraternities.

+The Machine was evidently first publicly noted as "a political machine" in 1928 by Alabama's campus newspaper, The Crimson White.
+Then in a 1945 article in the newspaper, it was referred to as "the machine", and the name has stuck ever since.

 Esquire devoted its April 1992 cover story to an exposé of The Machine.

-Machine influence

 By their own estimates, Theta Nu Epsilon claims to have a "voter block of 8,000 students."

-It is known that the Machine vets all SGA candidates ahead of any elections.
-Some Bama alumni suggest that the Machine has previously chosen future SGA presidents from as early as high school, moving them up through the ranks at the collegiate level.
+It is credited with selecting and ensuring the election of candidates for Student Government Association, Homecoming Queen, and other influential on-campus and off-campus offices, including the Student Government Association Senate.